Km 3 To M 3

 3. Calculate the Cubic Equivalence: 1 km³ = 1,000,000,000 m³ (one billion cubic meters)

-This means that one cubic kilometer is equal to one billion cubic meters.
-Therefore, to convert any volume given in cubic kilometers to cubic meters, you simply multiply the volume in km³ by 1,000,000,000.
+Simply put, one cubic kilometer is equal to one billion cubic meters.
+Because of this, to convert any volume given in cubic kilometers to cubic meters, you simply multiply the volume in km³ by 1,000,000,000.

 Example Conversions: